tobiasschmidt89/tobiasschmidt.me/src/posts/deploy-lume-with-github-actions.md

 (...)
 ```

-During development, I used a different trigger `workflow_dispatc` that allows to manually trigger the Action in the GitHub Action web interface.
+During development, I used a different trigger `workflow_dispatch` that allows to manually trigger the Action in the GitHub Action web interface.
 At this state my `yaml` looked like this:

 ```
 name: Deploy Site
-on: workflow_dispatc
+on: workflow_dispatch
 ```

 This was a good way to avoid the need to push updates to trigger the Action until I solved the actual tasks.